Renters Insurance Spain

 Renters InsuranceBelongings + tenant liability

-Renters insurance is usually more complete because it also includes liability protection.
+Renters insurance in Spain is usually more complete because it can also include tenant liability protection.

 For tenants in Spain, renters insurance is normally the better option.